:claw honing

 calling struct-by-value functions (passing and returning strucs as values).

 many things aren’t implemented.
-Adding them means going through llvm
+Adding them means going through llvm/clang

 C++ internals which are not stable across releases (and, to be fair, are not